 Cancellations and acceptance rate

-If a passenger no longer needs a ride they requested, and you haven't arrived at their pick up location, ask them to cancel the ride on their end.
+If a passenger contacts you saying they don’t need a ride but they’ve already requested it, ask them to cancel the ride on their end.

 If you've arrived at a passenger's pickup location and they don't show up after you've tapped to arrive, try to call them and wait for the timer to count down to 0:00.